Joel B. Wolowelsky

 Joel B. Wolowelsky (b.
 1945) is a Modern Orthodox thinker and author.
 He was the dean of faculty at the Yeshivah of Flatbush high school, where he taught Ethics and mathematics.
 He has written extensively on topics pertaining to the role of women in Judaism and Jewish medical ethics.
-He served as Associate Editor of Tradition, the Journal of Jewish Thought, and The Young One, published by the Rabbinical Council of America, the Tora u-Madda Journal published by Yeshiva University, and MeOtzer HoRav: Selected Writings of Rabbi Joseph B. Soloveitchik.
+He served as news editor of Tradition, the Journal of Jewish Thought, and The Young One, published by the Rabbinical Council of America, the Tora u-Madda Journal published by Yeshiva University, and MeOtzer HoRav: Selected Writings of Rabbi Joseph B. Soloveitchik.
 He retired in June 2023 and moved to Jerusalem in July.

 Education and career

 Wolowelsky earned his Bachelor of Science degree from Brooklyn College in 1967, and his MS at Yeshiva University in 1969 and his doctorate in philosophy at New York University Steinhardt School of Culture, Education and Human Development in 1979.

 He served as chairman of advanced placement studies at Yeshivah of Flatbush.

 Wolowelsky is on the advisory boards of the Lookstein Center for Jewish Education at Bar-Ilan University, the Boston Initiative for Excellence in Jewish Day Schools, and the Pardes Educators Program in Jerusalem.

 He retired in 2023 after 55 years at the Yeshivah of Flatbush and made aliyah to Jerusalem.